kissgyorgy/my-stars/README.md

 - [okbob/pspg](https://github.com/okbob/pspg) - Unix pager (with very rich functionality) designed for work with tables.
 Designed for PostgreSQL, but MySQL is supported too.
 Works well with pgcli too.
 Can be used as CSV or TSV viewer too.
 It supports searching, selecting rows, columns, or block and export selected area to clipboard.
 - [canonical/dqlite](https://github.com/canonical/dqlite) - Embeddable, replicated and fault tolerant SQL engine.
 - [ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher) - A code-searching tool similar to ack, but faster.
-- [sqlcipher/sqlcipher](https://github.com/sqlcipher/sqlcipher) - SQLCipher is an SQLite extension that provides 256 bit AES encryption of database files.
+- [sqlcipher/sqlcipher](https://github.com/sqlcipher/sqlcipher) - SQLCipher is a standalone fork of SQLite that adds 256 bit AES encryption of database files and other security features.
 - [unbit/uwsgi-sse-offload](https://github.com/unbit/uwsgi-sse-offload) - uWSGI offload bridge between redis pubsub and server sent events (sse)
 - [strongswan/strongswan](https://github.com/strongswan/strongswan) - strongSwan - IPsec-based VPN
 - [leapcode/pysqlcipher](https://github.com/leapcode/pysqlcipher) - Python bindings for SQLCipher